quaisx/faraway/README.md

 # POW guard against DDOS
-Simplified demo version which does not contain a fully guarded against DDoS atacks.
+Simplified demo version which does not contain a fully guarded against DDoS atacks code.
 It simply shows how a _pow_ request can be used to protect TCP servers from abusing client requests.
 ---

 Goal: create a server/client with PoW to guard against DDoS attacks